LatentDream/watson.ai/readme.md

 # Watson.ai 🔎 | Meeting Recorder & Summarizer

-Easily record and extract the most important information from your meetings!
+Easily record and extract the most important information from your meetings in English, French, and Chinese!

 [Website](https://guillaume.sh/watson)